wmaucla/mlops-kubernetes/README.md

 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white) ![Kubernetes](https://img.shields.io/badge/kubernetes-%23326ce5.svg?style=for-the-badge&logo=kubernetes&logoColor=white) ![Terraform](https://img.shields.io/badge/terraform-%235835CC.svg?style=for-the-badge&logo=terraform&logoColor=white)

+While there are many examples that try and develop MLops, rarely are there repos that encapsulate that process end to end.
 This repo is an experiment into creating a fully self-contained, local kubernetes deployment of a MLops cycle.
+It showcases various ML tools and, more importantly, how they are managed.

-It involves:
+## 🚀 Features 🚀

 1. Setting up a local k8s cluster via minikube
 2. Deploying postgres DB as a datastore